Mysteries of Osiris: Secret rituals

 —Book of the Dead, chap 133.
 Translation by Paul Barguet.

 Cosmic secrets

 Solar journey

 The two greatest divine powers, the most secret and most inaccessible, are Ra, the Sun god and Osiris of Abydos, the ruler of the dead.
 In his treatise The Mysteries of Egypt, devoted to the Egyptian and Babylonian religions, the Neoplatonist philosopher Iamblichus, summarizes in a short formula the two greatest mysteries of Egyptian belief:

 If all things persevere in immobility and renewed perpetuity, it is because the course of the sun never stops; if all things remain perfect and complete, it is because the mysteries of Abydos are never revealed.

-— Jamblique, Les Mystères d'Égypte, VI, 7.
+— Iamblichus, The Mysteries of Egypt, VI, 7.

 Union of Ra into Osiris under the protection of Nephthys and Isis (tomb of Nefertari).